-In addition to the overarching strategy, an ambitious environmental management system based on the EMAS (Eco Management and Audit Scheme) standard is being applied and continuously developed in four authorities within the Finance Department, including the Ministry of Finance as the first ministry in Hesse.
-It serves to improve environmental performance in general and thus also pays towards the goal of greenhouse gas neutrality.
-Through site-specific analysis of environmental data, quantifiable targets can be decided at site level and backed up with measures.
+Furthermore, a sophisticated environmental management system in accordance with the EMAS (Eco Management and Audit Scheme) standard is applied and continuously developed in four departments in the Finance Ministry's business area, including the Ministry of Finance as the first Hessian ministry.
+In 2024, two further departments began introducing the environmental management system, the application of which will be extended to even more departments in the future, not least due to the Energy Efficiency Act (EnEfG), which came into force in 2023.
+It serves to improve environmental performance in general and thus also contributes to the goal of greenhouse gas neutrality.
+By analysing environmental data on a site-specific basis, quantifiable targets can be set at site level and backed up with measures.

-Hessian universities also create scientific, economic, social, and cultural innovations and knowledge that support sustainable social development.
-By the end of the term of the Hessian University Pact 2021-2025, the universities have set themselves the goal, among others, of achieving a real and sustainable reduction in greenhouse gas and CO2 emissions (CO2 equivalents) of at least 2 percent per year or at least 10 percent through operational and organizational measures alone, totalling at least 10,000 tons of CO2.

-Moreover, the federal state works together with municipalities in form of the alliance "Hessen aktiv: Die Klima-Kommunen" ("Hesse active: The climate municipalities").
-Climate protection can only be achieved by taking action on all political levels, especially since municipalities represent the most important partner for the federal state in terms of implementation of local measures.
-Meanwhile, over 367 municipalities are represented in the alliance.
+Hessian universities also create scientific, economic, social and cultural innovations and knowledge that support sustainable social development.
+By the end of the term of the Hessian Higher Education Pact 2021-20258, the universities have set themselves the goal of achieving a real and sustainable reduction in greenhouse gas and CO2 emissions (CO2 equivalents) of at least 2 percent per year or at least 10 percent through operational and organisational measures alone, amounting to a total of at least 10,000 tonnes of CO2.
+In May 2024, the university managements, together with the Hessian Minister of Science and Research, Art and Culture, began negotiations on the Higher Education Pact 2026 - 2030.
+The state is also working together with the municipalities in the 'Hessen aktiv: Die Klima-Kommunen' alliance.
+After all, climate protection can only succeed through action at all political levels, especially as the municipalities are the state's most important partners for local implementation.
+There are now 399 Hessian municipalities represented in the alliance.